elasticsearch-dump/elasticsearch-dump/README.md

                     (default: calculated from hostname or host) --support-big-int
-                    Support big integer numbers --retryAttempts
+                    Support big integer numbers --big-int-fields
+                    Sepcifies a comma-seperated list of fields that should be checked for big-int support (default '')
+--retryAttempts
                     Integer indicating the number of times a request should be automatically re-attempted before failing when a connection fails with one of the following errors `ECONNRESET`, `ENOTFOUND`, `ESOCKETTIMEDOUT`,